-International Football Association Board approves red card rule for players covering mouths during confrontations
+International Football Association Board approves red card penalty for players covering their mouths during confrontations

-The IFAB approved new amendments to football rules at a special meeting in Vancouver that allow referees to issue red cards to players who cover their mouths during confrontations with opponents, aimed at preventing hidden abusive comments.
-The rule will be in effect at the upcoming World Cup in North America.
-Additional amendments permit red cards for players or team officials who walk off the field in protest of referee decisions.
+The IFAB approved a new rule at a special meeting in Vancouver allowing referees to issue red cards to players who cover their mouths during confrontations with opponents.
+The rule also permits red cards for players or team officials who walk off the pitch in protest of a referee's decision.
+The amendments were pushed by FIFA President Gianni Infantino and will be in effect at the upcoming World Cup in North America.

 8